jamesshore/quixote/ROADMAP.md

 * .should.beBiggerThan()
 * .should.beSmallerThan()
 * Rename element.rendered --> element.rendering or other?
 If so, rename ElementRendered class?
+	* Fix documentation, including links, if this is changed
-* Update API documentation (complete overhaul; eliminate separate descriptors catalog)
+* (DONE) Update API documentation (complete overhaul; eliminate separate descriptors catalog)
 * (DONE) Update README
 * (DONE) Update example
 * Update CONTRIBUTING